Overview

 History & Conservation

 Ecologically, the headland is protected as a Special Area of Conservation (SAC) under the EU Habitats Directive.
 The designation safeguards the dry heath community, the wet heath flushes, and the marine reserve that extends from the base of the cliffs into the Atlantic.
 This protection helps maintain the delicate balance that supports rare plants, amphibians such as the common frog, and a suite of bird species that attract birdwatchers from around the world.
+The rugged terrain remains largely untouched, preserving a natural landscape that has shaped local maritime history for centuries.

 Wildlife & Birdwatching

 The cliffs are a breeding ground for several seabirds.
-In addition to the already‑mentioned fulmars and choughs, you may spot gannets and guillemots hunting over the water in summer.
+In addition to fulmars and choughs, you may spot gannets and guillemots hunting over the water in summer.
 Barnacle geese graze the grasslands in winter, while Irish hares are a common sight darting across the heath.
 Marine mammals – seals, common dolphins and harbour porpoises – often surface close to the shoreline, especially on calm days.

 Walking Details & Waymarkers